Web-eWorks/microluxe20/src/markdown/microluxe20_vehicles.md

 ### Vehicle Speed

 When driving or flying, you will be travelling at one of five speed levels.
-The speeds listed are maximum speeds for the mode, calculated from a vehicle's Speed; any speed between the current and the next lowest speed is part of the mode.
+The speeds listed are maximum speeds for the level, calculated from a vehicle's Speed; any speed between the current and the next lowest speed is part of the level.

 <!-- $data vehicles.yml move-mode float-right -->